Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - HSD is more common in the artist population.

-- This is not supported by research at all, but I wonder whether there’s a link with HSP (Highly Sensitive Person) too, as I recognize this in all the people I know who are hypermobile – including myself.
+- This is not supported by research at all – at least not that I know of, but I wonder whether there’s a link with HSP (Highly Sensitive Person) too, as I recognize this in all the people I know who are hypermobile – including myself.

 Potential Physical Symptoms